arkime/arkimeweb/_wiki/api_viewer_docs.md

 GET - /api/session/raw/:nodeName/:id

-Retrieve raw packets for a session.
+Retrieve raw packets for a session given the session id and node name.

 **Parameters**: